lucascalvet/2021_22_FSI_Logbooks/LOGBOOK11.md

 ![Task 4](images/apache_configs.png "Task 4: Apache Server Configurations")

-- After starting the Apache Server we accessed our website (www.ze.com), or his alias, but we conclude that the browser wasn't recognizing the site as a safe one.
-In order to the browser recognize our site we had to add our Certificate Authority certificate to the trusted Authorities of firefox.
+- After starting the Apache Server we accessed our website (www.ze.com), or his alias (www.zp.com, www.luke.com, www.gama.com), but we conclude that the browser wasn't recognizing those endpoints as a safe ones.
+In order to the browser recognize our site and his alias we had to add our Certificate Authority certificate to the trusted Authorities of firefox.

 - In the end, after configurating firefox with our CA, we were able to visit our website correctly.